xiaoly8/SCRepair/README.md

 The first automated smart contract gas-optimized vulnerability repair system.
 SCRepair can automatically generate patches fixing vulnerabilities while attempt to keep the test cases passing.

 Current implementation supports Slither and Oyente as vulnerability detector.
+Currently, only Ethereum smart contract written in Solidity is supported.

 Installation
 ===